mendix/docs/content/appstore/widgets/progress-bar.md

 ---
 title: "Progress Bar"
 category: "Widgets"
-description: "Describes the purpose, features and configuration of the Progress Bar widget, which is available in the Mendix Marketplace."
+description: "Describes the purpose, features, and configuration of the Progress Bar widget which is available in the Mendix Marketplace."
 tags: ["marketplace", "app store", "marketplace component", "app store component", "widget", "progress bar", "bootstrap", "platform support"]
 #If moving or renaming this doc file, implement a temporary redirect and let the respective team know they should update the URL in the product.
 See Mapping to Products for more details.
 ---